erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Their app makes learning an addicting habit.
 The stock is highly valued, but I'm willing to make the bet based on the past few earnings calls.
 I'm on a 131 day Spanish streak.
 Using the product, I'm enjoying it.
 Their artistic execution makes learning more fun.
+Per their Q2 earnings report, Duolingo added a record number of DAUs, surpassing 10 million paid subscribers.
+They are rapidly expanding their course offering with the help of AI.

 **SOUN**